-In Spring 2018, a director friend sent over a short script for a ghost story.
-Told over a number of timelines, the script had an inter-dimensional quality which echoed some of the work I’d been writing about around Twin Peaks: The Return.
-The story centred around ideas of death, memory, and using metaphors of the sea and heavy weather to evoke themes of what it is to live and love.
+In Spring 2018, director Mark Jenkin sent over a script for a ghost story written by Adrian Bailey.
+Told over a number of timelines, the script had an inter-dimensional quality which echoed some of the work I’d been doing in my writing on Twin Peaks: The Return.
+Hard, Cracked the Wind centred around ideas of death, memory, and used metaphors of the sea and heavy weather to evoke themes of what it is to live and love.

-The script chopped and changed a little from that first draft and following conversations around the story with the director, writer, producers and others (and some beautiful location recce shots), I wrote a couple of sound design orientated pieces.
-Later, I added some more traditional music cues prior to shooting and was overjoyed to take up the role of composer on the production in the Summer.
+Adrian’s script chopped and changed a little from that first draft and, following conversations around the story with the director, writer, producers and others (and with the help of some beautiful location recce shots), I wrote a couple of sound design orientated pieces.
+Later, I added some more traditional music cues prior to shooting and was overjoyed to take up the role of composer on the production in the summer 2018.

-With finance secured, the film’s principal photography was completed October 2018 and it was a delight to both visit the set and learn from the actors that some of those music cues had been played for mood during shooting (Mark’s process uses post sync sound – read more here).
+With finance secured, the film’s principal photography was completed October 2018.
+It was a delight to visit the set and discover from the actors that some of those music cues had been played for mood during shooting (Mark’s process uses post sync sound – read more here).

 Since then, I worked around Mark’s ongoing visual edits of the film shot and worked with a group of collaborators to deepen the score, with some of these cues informing the edit, and I had sat in to complete the film’s mixing with Mark and dubbing mixer Rich Butler in July 2019.